 Living in Portsmouth, Hampton Roads, VA

 Living in Portsmouth, Hampton Roads in Southeast Virginia affords a relaxed lifestyle.
 This town, seated at the mouth of the Elizabeth River, serves as home to the Norfolk Naval Shipyard.
-The distance to larger cities is rather small – this city lies just eight miles downriver from Chesapeake, VA, and across the water from Norfolk.
+The distance to larger cities is rather small, lying just eight miles downriver from Chesapeake, VA, and across the water from Norfolk.
 As part of the Hampton Roads metropolitan area, historic Portsmouth real estate gives the community an air of timeless style with some buildings dating back to the town's founding in the 1750s.

 Things to Do